derek-son/OIM_project/README.md

 ### Goal
 - Create a CRUD web-app

-- Potential idea: Reads local weather data including temp, wind-chill temp, and odds of rain and texts you every morning what it recommends you to wear that day
+### Potential ideas:
-- store user info in database such as preferred location and tolerance to cold to customize recommendation
+- Reads local weather data including temp, wind-chill temp, and odds of rain and texts you every morning what it recommends you to wear that day, storing user info such as preferred location and tolerance to cold to customize recommendation